Are Cases of Fraud Arbitrable? Supreme Court Says Yes

 The main issue for consideration was whether the case falls under fraud exception.
 If the case would fall under fraud exception, the dispute would be non-arbitrable and the arbitral proceeding would be defeated.
 An ancillary issue was the claim amount which HSBC should be entitled to.

-Avitel placed great reliance on an earlier decision of Supreme Court in N. Radhakrishnan.
-Mr. Mukul Rohtagi argued on behalf of Avitel that if a transaction involves serious criminal offence like cases of serious fraud, Indian Law clearly dictates that the ensuing dispute would not be arbitrable.
+Avitel placed great reliance on an earlier decision of the Supreme Court in N. Radhakrishnan.
+Mr. Mukul Rohtagi argued on behalf of Avitel that if a transaction involves serious criminal offences like cases of serious fraud, Indian Law clearly dictates that the ensuing dispute would not be arbitrable.
 He contended that reliance on the Single Judge decision in Swiss Timing v.
-Commonwealth Games was misplaced since a single judge judgment has no precedential value.
+Commonwealth Games was misplaced since a single-judge judgment has no precedential value.

 Mr. Harish Salve argued on behalf of HSBC that N. Radhakrishnan only refers to only serious cases of fraud which vitiate the arbitral clause and affect the public at large.
 Since neither of these two tests were met in the present case, N. Radhakrishnan should not apply.
 Further, the case predominantly involved civil law issues of fraud simpliciter and diversion of funds, rather than a criminal offence.
 Finally, Mr. Salve argued that the Division Bench should not have reduced the claim amount to USD 30 million without valid reasoning.